-- 2.1 A summary of this report is to be presented to the Strategic Tenants' Advisory Panel (STAP) on 10 February. - 2.2 Subject to any comments for STAP, a wider (non-statutory) consultation with council tenants is scheduled to be completed in advance of the
+- 2.1 A summary of this report was presented to the Strategic Tenants' Advisory Panel (STAP) on 10 February, and the Panel were unanimously in favour of the proposals. - 2.2 A wider (non-statutory) consultation with council tenants is currently underway and closes on 18 March and the final results will be reported verbally at the Cabinet meeting.
+At the time of submitting this report (2 March 2022) however, 243 responses have already been received of which